-Ms H (Helen) Burgess BA, LLB (Hons), FCIS, FAICD
+Ms H (Helen) Burgess BA, LLB (Hons), FCSA, FCIS, FAICD

-Ms Helen Burgess, as Group General Counsel and Group Secretary, oversees all governance, company secretarial, legal, risk and corporate social responsibility matters.
+Ms Helen Burgess is the Executive General Manager, Corporate Relations and Governance.
+She is the Group General Counsel and Group Secretary and oversees all corporate relations, governance, company secretarial, legal, risk and corporate social responsibility matters.
 Her background and experience is as a senior lawyer with expertise in corporate law and corporate governance.
 Her previous roles include Senior Associate at a major law firm, Company Secretary at the Federal Airports Corporation and as General Counsel and Company Secretary at Sydney Airports Corporation Limited.
-Ms Burgess has the following qualifications: BA, LLB (Hons), she is a Fellow of the Chartered Institute of Secretaries and a Fellow of the Australian Institute of Company Directors.
+Ms Burgess has the following qualifications: BA, LLB (Hons), she is a Fellow of Chartered Secretaries Australia, the Chartered Institute of Secretaries and Administrators (UK) and a Fellow of the Australian Institute of Company Directors.

-Mr N A S (Nick) Mowat SA Fin, AAICD
+Mr N A S (Nick) Mowat FCSA, FCIS, SA Fin, AAICD, AAIST

 The Company Secretary is Mr Nick Mowat.
 He has had experience in company secretarial roles over a period of more than 16 years.
-Mr Mowat is also a management-appointed Director of a number of the Group's subsidiary companies.
-He is an Associate of Company Secretaries Australia and an affiliate of the Institute of Company Secretaries and Administrators (UK), a Senior Associate of the Financial Services Institute of Australasia, an Associate of the Australian Institute of Superannuation Trustees and an affiliate member of the Australian Institute of Company Directors.
+Mr Mowat is also a management-appointed Director of a number of the Group's subsidiary companies, the IAG & NRMA Superannuation Fund Pty Ltd and is the Chair of the Fund's Risk Management and Compliance Committee.
+He is a Fellow of Company Secretaries Australia and the Institute of Company Secretaries and Administrators (UK), a Senior Associate of the Financial Services Institute of Australasia, an Associate of the Australian Institute of Superannuation Trustees and an affiliate member of the Australian Institute of Company Directors.